 The Admissions Committee renders a decision on an application for admission after careful consideration of several factors.
 The Committee reviews the applicant's academic record in undergraduate and graduate school, the Law School Admission Test (LSAT) score, as well as recommendations, work experience, and reasons for wishing to study law.

-Applicants who plan on matriculating are required to submit two non-refundable $300 seat deposits to reserve a place in the entering class.
+Applicants who plan on matriculating are required to submit two non-refundable seat deposits to reserve a seat in the entering class.
 The deposits must be made by the date specified in the acceptance letter.
 Upon matriculation, the seat deposit will be credited toward the first semester's bill.

 In addition to submitting the payment listed in the previous paragraph, accepted applicants who plan to enroll must provide the law school with official transcripts of all undergraduate, graduate, and professional academic work.
 Submission of a transcript through the Law School Admissions Services as part of your CAS Report does not satisfy this requirement.